A coat of many circles

 The more I look at it, the more I realise I like the back more than the front, so it may well get remade at some point.
 But I am pretty pleased with it.

-2 thoughts on “A coat of many circles
+2 responses to “A coat of many circles”

 Let me know what you think